Luteins

 Codex GSFA Provisions

-The Codex Alimentarius Commission has adopted lutein from Tagetes erecta (INS 161b(i)) and zeaxanthin, synthetic (INS 161h(i)) in the General Standard of Food Additives for use in flavored fluid milk drinks with a maximum permitted level (MPL) of 100 mg/kg.
-Other applications of both colors as an additive in foods and beverages have been proposed and are pending adoption.
+The Codex Alimentarius Commission has adopted lutein from Tagetes erecta (INS 161b(i))in the General Standard of Food Additives for use in 2 food categories and zeaxanthin, synthetic (INS 161h(i)) in 1 food category.
 Lutein esters from Tagetes erecta (161b(iii)) is a food additive that is included in Table 3 of the GSFA, and as such may be used in specified foods under the conditions of good manufacturing practices (GMP) as outlined in the Preamble of the GSFA.

 Regulatory Approvals